What is KumAJET?

-My role in KumAJET is to make our website as spiffy as possible.
-This includes updating the site with information not only about KumAJET events, but to build a compendium of all the lovely things Kumamoto Prefecture has to offer you.
+My role in KumAJET is to make our web presence as spiffy as possible.
+This includes updating the website with information not only about KumAJET events, but to build a compendium of all the lovely things Kumamoto Prefecture has to offer you.
 I also design our event advertisements, which you can find on our Facebook page and Instagram.

 Chiri Davis, Public Relations Officer

 Hey Everyone!
 My name is Chiri Davis.
 And, no, I didn’t misspell my own name.